 So be very careful here because this is a common issue for just about anything.
 You do whether it's business, whether its life in general, not admitting mistakes can create a lot of trouble.
 I find that this is one of the main things that separates a successful trader from my failing trader.
 If you can recognize I made a mistake well what can you do to correct it or hey if you acknowledge that this is where the problem is and what are you going to do to fix it, that can help you go a long way and take you to another level.

 I'd say this is huge for most traders.

 I find that linear thinking is a problem more for people in technical areas.

 Think of this as the engineer thinking.
 I don't mean to harp on engineers.
-I don't mean to put them in a segment or a category but what I'm saying is that when you think linearly, you're thinking so roboticly and systematically.
+I don't mean to put them in a segment or a category, but what I'm saying is that when you think linearly, you're feeling so robotic and systematically.
 That the trades don't have any flexibility or fluidity.

 Think of this as a beginner baby tree.
 When you have a baby tree, and you're starting to grow, well that growth can go in a lot of different ways.
 You can even put a little stick to shift the growth.
 Or look at bonsais, you can tweak and manipulate them a little bit to train them to grow in a specific smaller zone or area.

 The same thing with trees and bushes.
 You can guide them in which way you want to grow and train them.